OEUG99/Knowledge-Garden/pages/Document.md

 exclude-from-graph-view:: true

 - In this graph, a document refers to any form of text-based medium that has had either highlights or notes written for it.
-A document can
+Some examples of doccuments are: books, news articles,
 - # List of Documents
 	- The following is a collection of note pages for all the documents in this graph.
 	- {{query (namespace [[Document]])}}